-My name is Kate Mitchell, and I’m the writer/publisher/nonsense-creator at Kate the (Almost) Great.
-I’m a twenty-something from Maine living in Boston, Massachusetts.
-In addition to running this blog, I work at an education nonprofit and spend a zillion hours at Massachusetts General Hospital.
-This is because I live with several chronic illnesses: rheumatoid arthritis, fibromyalgia, endometriosis, postular orthostatic tachycardia syndrome, anemia of chronic inflammation, and asthma.
+My name is Kate Mitchell, and I’m the writer/publisher/creator at Kate the (Almost) Great.
+I’m a millennial from Maine living in Boston, Massachusetts.
+In addition to running this blog, I work at an education nonprofit and spend what feels like a zillion hours at Massachusetts General Hospital.
+This is because I live with several chronic illnesses: rheumatoid arthritis, fibromyalgia, endometriosis, postural orthostatic tachycardia syndrome, anemia of chronic inflammation, and asthma.
 I’ve been in pain since fall 2001 and had far too many surgeries.
 I’m also obsessed with my pets and I know far too much about English history for an American.

 Kate the (Almost) Great is my corner of the Internet in which I can talk about my favorite books, what to do in Boston, the blogging and social media lessons I’ve learned over the years, chronic illness, and more.
 I try to help people find their next five-star read, understand the secrets that make Pinterest send tons of traffic to your blog, what to do in my city, and more.